oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

   * `walletPasswordSecret`: The expected secret field is `walletPassword`.
 Used to encrypt/decrypt the wallet that's used for accessing the domain's entries in its RCU database.
   * `walletFileSecret`: Optional.
 The expected secret field is `walletFile`.
 Use this to allow a JRF domain to reuse its entries in the RCU database (specify a wallet file that was obtained from the domain home while the domain was booted for the first time).

-Elements related to Kubernetes pod and service generation:
+Elements related to Kubernetes Pod and Service generation:

 * `serverPod`: Configuration affecting server pods for WebLogic Server instances.
 Most entries specify standard Kubernetes content for pods that you may want the operator to include in pods generated for WebLogic Server instances, such as labels, annotations, volumes, or scheduling constraints, including anti-affinity.
 * `serverService`: Customization affecting ClusterIP Kubernetes services for WebLogic Server instances.